Static volume provisioning

 .When providing the

 spec.capacity.storageparameter, make sure the exact disk size is specified.
-Container Storage Interface does not verify disk size for statically provisioned volumes.To create a
+Container Storage Interface does not verify the disk size for statically provisioned volumes.To create a

 If the